rozek/svelte-viewport-info/README.md

 #### JavaScript API ####

-This package offers a JavaScript `default` export, which may be imported as follows
+This package offers a JavaScript `default` export, which may be imported (or `required`) as shown in the "Access" section above.

-  `import Viewport from 'svelte-viewport-info'`

 With such an import, the JavaScript API can be used as follows: